 There are some singers who sing sitting down, usually when they play an instrument like a guitar or a piano, but the vast majority of singers are standing while singing as this is not only the correct body posture for singing but it makes singing extremely easy.
 If you are a beginner singer and you have only sung sitting down then you probably have difficulty breathing while you are singing.

-On the other hand, there are some singers who stand up while singing and they still have difficulties breathing.
+On the other hand, there are some singers who stand up while singing and still have difficulties breathing.
 Standing upright is definitely the best position to sing, although there are some singers who manage to sing extremely well even while sitting down.
 It is all about control, the more you know how to control your body the easier time you will have singing.
 The diaphragm plays a big role in singing as it has to expand to allow as much air as possible.

 This can be achieved both while sitting down and while standing up, but expanding your diaphragm is a lot easier while standing up, as this is your body’s natural position.
-Believe it or not but the human body has evolved to stand up most of the time, and sitting was only for resting, although in today’s world most of our lives are spent sitting down.
+Believe it or not but the human body has evolved to stand up most of the time, and sitting was only for resting, although in today’s world, most of our lives are spent sitting down.
 If you want to know the importance of breathing for singing then check out my recent article Why is breathing important in singing? ( Top 6 Reasons ).

 Standing straight up will allow your diaphragm to expand easily, your organs and stomach will not be in the way of your diaphragm and this is why it is a lot easier to breathe while standing up.
 Most singers who sing do it standing up, if you have only sung while sitting down then you should definitely try out singing while standing up, the results will be noticeable immediately.
 If you have ever played a handheld instrument then you have probably done it while standing up.

-You would definitely not grab something like a string instrument and play it upside down or holding it tightly.
+You would definitely not grab something like a string instrument and play it upside down or hold it tightly.
 Your body is your own musical instrument and you will have to treat it like that.
 If you use it incorrectly then you will only limit how your voice will perform.
 There is a lot more at play when you are singing than just the quality of your voice.
 Singing is like a puzzle, and one of its bigger pice is your ability to breathe which you can not do correctly while sitting down.

 There are some singers who due to some medical conditions find it difficult to stand up for longer periods of time.
 These singers know that they are at a disadvantage when they are singing, so their only option is to learn how to control their diaphragm as efficiently as possible.
 If you have ever seen a singer singing while sitting down you have probably noticed one thing, that their backs are straight as an arrow.